The Mime component provides tools to create and manipulate MIME messages. In Symfony 7.2, we introduced new features to improve it.

 // ...

 You don't need to change anything in your application to use this feature.
-If the remote SMTP server doesn't support Unicode email addresses, you'll see an InvalidArgumentException with an error message explaining the issue.
+If the origin SMTP server (the one where the Symfony application is hosted) doesn't support Unicode email addresses, you'll see an InvalidArgumentException with an error message explaining the issue.

 Published in #Living on the edge